The Mudcrabs

 The group grew out of the interest and involvement of two people, Chris Bartlett and Ian Bruce, who were involved in the 2005 Clean-Up Australia Day along the Cooks River.
 These two people then became disappointed that the River was still full of rubbish after the big clean up.
 They decided to take action into their own hands and begin a regular clean up of the River themselves.
 Other people noticed them working along the river and stopped to talk, then offered to help.

 As more people became interested, Canterbury Council became involved and assisted by supplying, bags, rubbish grabbers, boots, gloves etc. Initially, Chris Bartlett had to individually phone all the volunteers to tell them when and where the clean-ups would be.
-This became onerous and expensive as more & more people wanted to help, so an email contact list was formed which now includes nearly 500 people.
+This became onerous and expensive as more & more people wanted to help, so an email contact list was formed which now includes over 550 people.

 mudcrabs_in_action